 MTU Maximum Transmission Unit, used to specify the number of bytes in the largest packet a network can transmit.

-multicasting The process of enabling communication between Sun Ray servers over their multiplexing The process of transmitting multiple channels across one communications circuit.
+multicasting The process of enabling communication between Sun Ray servers over their multihead See head.

 Sun Ray network interfaces in a failover environment.